LoveBootCaptain/WeatherPi_TFT/README.md

 #### timer options
 ```
   "TIMER": {
-    "UPDATE": 300,
+    "UPDATE": 420,
     "RELOAD": 30
   },
 ```
-* the `UPDATE` timer defines how often the API will be called in seconds
+* the `UPDATE` timer defines how often the API will be called in seconds - 7min will give you enough API calls over the day
 * `RELOAD` defines who often the information on the display will be updated

 ### theme file and theme options